Balunywa/Labs/AZ-APP-GW and AZ-APIM/Intergrate Standard APIM SKU without VNET support with Application Gateway/README.md

 ## Scenario

 This article covers how to use a non Virtual Networ single API Management service for external consumers and make it act as a single frontend.
 You will also see how to expose your APIs for External Consumption using routing functionality available in Application Gateway.

 In this setup example all your APIs are managed without a Virtual Network.
 All traffic comes in externally from the internet.

 ![image](https://user-images.githubusercontent.com/81341827/121389809-c49eb480-c91a-11eb-95ea-04a09fec2803.png)

+## API Management

+In this example we are using the APIM standard SKU